Beers that Belong

-I won’t lie to you there ain’t a hell of a lot of action nearby, but there are an abundance of simple pleasures all around.
+I won’t lie to you there ain’t a hell of a lot of action nearby, but there is an abundance of simple pleasures all around.
 Horse riding, golf, nature watching and beach walks with picnics, public gardens with coffee and cake, some windmills and an old bone mill.
 Small village pubs, with vintage car meets, poem and pint nights and the odd tractor show, car boot and farmers’ market.
 In West Acre there is a small music festival ‘Folk In A Field’ and a Summer Fayre – both in July.

 Stop a while?

 While you’re here…

 A wider exploration of our region will not disappoint.
 The North Norfolk coastline is hugely popular as a getaway destination – it begins just 14 miles from us at the Wash ad Old Hunstanton.
 Norfolk has 100 miles of coastline including 5 of the UK’s cleanest beaches.